 2. The World Map: Overview & Major Geographical Regions

 The world is a big place, but how well do you know it?
-In this lesson, we are going to take a basic overview of major world regions and see how they interact to create the world map.
+In this lesson, we're going to look at a basic overview of major world regions and see how they collectively create the world map.

 3. Map Projection & Scale